-Shortly after Driver and Cousins signed the paperwork, he spent time working in the restaurants, and what became apparent is that he’s still a household name in Green Bay.
+Shortly after Driver and Cousins signed the paperwork, he spent time working in restaurants, and what became apparent is he’s still a household name in Green Bay.

 “I mean people go nuts,” Specht says.
 “They want pictures with him.
 Donald is running food out to our parked cars in the drive-thru and the expression on people's faces, it was hilarious.
 He is beloved.
 I had people calling the stores saying ‘Is Donald still there?
 I'm a huge fan.
 I have all this stuff.’
 We're like, ‘Get here soon, he may be leaving.’
 So people came in, they show old trading cards and old Donald Driver stuff from his Packers days.
 So he's a household name, particularly in Green Bay, and again, I think it's because of his character.
 He lives in Texas now, but he feels that Green Bay is his home and there's just this mutual love and respect for one another.”